 Therefore, it is important to see your doctor or a specialist so that they can tell you about the procedures, medications, and other factors that are required to fight this disease.
 You should also pay a lot of attention to any other recommendations after the diagnosis.
 These recommendations are listed later in this article.

 It is important to know how to prevent this condition.
 We will tell you some important tips for preventing cervical osteoarthritis and how to care for it.

 Firstly, you should avoid lifting things with only one arm because the body’s poor balance affects the stability of the neck which causes pains, tension, stiffness, and torticollis.

-For better prevention of cervical osteoarthritis, they recommend doing various aerobic exercises, like stretching or relaxation.
-Some of these techniques can be acupuncture, pilates, and meditation.
-These also help you de-stress, which is a cause of many other conditions that affect the health of many people in today’s world.
+For better prevention of cervical osteoarthritis, aerobic exercises are key, like stretching or relaxation.
+Some of these techniques are acupuncture, pilates, and meditation.
+These also help you release stress, which is a cause of many other conditions that affect the health of many people in today’s world.

 Remember that as you age, conditions and diseases appear that could be prevented beforehand.
 That is why they suggest taking good care of your body and keeping it healthy and flexible so that your bones, muscles, ligaments, and cartilage are always ready to move.
-Also a good diet and lifestyle allows you to be prepared for any kind of disease that you may have to fight.
+Also, a good diet and lifestyle allows you to prepare for any kind of disease that you may have to fight.